 - Storage, Transportation and Handling of Explosives: Health & safety legislation & environmental issues.
 Explosive storage, transportation and Handling regulations.
 Explosive security & safety.
 Practical exercise inspection audit of an Explosive store/Magazine.

-- Management of Demolition Sites: Demolition site selection criteria, layout of a demolitions area, demolition site safety and demolition procedures.
+- Management of Demolition Sites: Demolition site selection criteria, the layout of a demolitions area, demolition site safety and demolition procedures.
 Demolition site documentation.
 Practical demolition site selection training exercise.

 - Battle Area Clearance (BAC): BAC reconnaissance, setting out procedures & clearance methods.
 Visual, shallow instrument & deep instrument search techniques with practical demonstration & exercises.
 BAC planning, man and day calculations, operational documentation.
 Practical planning & report writing.